-In what follows, we describe the numerical procedure to generate a random sample $(y_i,\X_i, C_i)$, $i=1,...,n$, that mimics a sequencing data.
-We first use the simulated haplotype dataset from \texttt{SKAT} package to generate individual genotype profiles $\X_i$.
-The reference data set consists of 10,000 haplotypes over 200kb region, including 3,845 SNPs.
-These haplotypes were simulated using a calibrated coalescent model (COSI, \citep{schaffner2005calibrating}), mimicking linkage disequilibrium structure of European ancestry.
-For each simulated data, we randomly select a roughly 3.5kb region from the reference data, and treat it as the ``targeted" gene.
-We then generate individual genetic profiles $\X_i$ in that ``gene'' by randomly drawing and combining two haplotype sequences from the 10,000 haplotypes.
-Moreover, we calculate sample MAF of all the SNPs in each selected region/gene from the reference data, and randomly picked 20\% common variants and 30\% rare variants as causal variants.
-Finally, we consider the following quantile models to generating the phenotype $Y_i$.
-In all the models, we assume the covariate $C_i\approx N(4,1)$, and respectively consider four error distributions, namely $N(0,1)$, $\chi^2_2$, $Cauchy(0,1)$, and $t_2$.
+{ We simulate $(y_i,\X_i, C_i)$ with $i=1,...,n$ to reflect the complexities of real genetic association studies with sequencing data, including different genetic correlation structures, different directions of effects, and assume sparsity of causal effects within a gene.
+In each simulated data, the genotype matrix $(\mathbf{X})$ is simulated from the \texttt{R} package SKAT \citep{SKATr} mimicking the data structure in sequencing studies.
+We use more than 100,000 Monte Carlo replicates.} The reference data set from \texttt{SKAT} package consists of 10,000 haplotypes over a 200kb region, including 3,845 variants.
+These haplotypes were simulated using a calibrated coalescent model (COSI, \citep{schaffner2005calibrating}), mimicking linkage disequilibrium structure in populations of European ancestry.
+For each simulated dataset, we randomly selected a roughly 3.5kb region from the reference data, and treated it as the ``targeted" gene.
+We then generated individual genetic profiles $\X_i$ in that ``gene" by randomly drawing and combining two haplotypes from the 10,000 haplotypes.
+Moreover, we calculate sample MAF of all the variants in each selected region/gene from the reference data, and randomly picked 20\% common variants and 30\% rare variants as causal variants. { Additional simulations for different sparsity of effects are included in the Supplementary Material, as the results are similar to what have been presented in this section.} {According to the asymptotic theorem, under the alternative hypothesis, the power of iQRAT with single quantile weighting function depends on the alternative hypothesis, the error distribution and the quantile weighting function itself.
+Hence, we consider different quantile models to generate the phenotype $Y_i$, and consider four error distributions, namely $N(0,1)$, $\chi^2_2$, $Cauchy(1,0)$, and $t_2$. }In all the models, we assume the covariate $C_i\approx N(4,1)$.